 The Top 5 Team Collaboration Tools

-1. Weekdone – weekly planning and asynchronous team communication
+1. Weekdone Team Compass – weekly planning and asynchronous remote team communication

-Whether you’re part of a development, design, or marketing team, Weekdone is the tool for all remote teams of 2021.
-Thanks to leveraging asynchronous communication, Weekdone’s newsfeed lets you get the crucial updates when YOU need them.
+Whether you’re part of a development, design, or marketing team, Team Compass is the tool for all remote teams of 2022.
+Thanks to leveraging asynchronous communication, Team Compass’s newsfeed lets you get the crucial updates when YOU need them.
 Pair that with a seamless weekly planning feature and gamified reward system for jobs well done and you have your go-to tool for teams spread out around the world.

 Pricing: Free for up to 3 users.
 After that is is just $29 per month for unlimited users.
 For more detailed pricing go here.